rwgdrummer/geobench/readme.md

 ## Operations

-Currently, only intersection operations are being benchmarked.
+There are two sets of operations: intersection operations and concave hull operations (with ConcaveHullBench).

+## Intersection Operations

 There are two categories of operations, those that started with a byte encoded geometries and those that start with instantiated Geometries.